Rounding Error Analysis of Linear Recurrences Using Generating Series: A Toy Example

 Consider the sequence $(c_n)_{n \geqslant - 1}$ defined by the recurrence

 with $c_{- 1} = 0$ and a certain initial value~$c_0$.
-Let us assume that we are computing this sequence iteratively, so that each iteration generates a small {\tmem{local error}} corresponding to the evaluation of the right hand side.
+The exact solution is $c_n = (n + 1) c_0$.
+Let us assume that we are computing this sequence iteratively, so that each iteration generates a small {\tmem{local error}} corresponding to the evaluation of the right-hand side.
 We denote by $(\tilde{c}_n)$ the sequence of computed values.
 The local errors accumulate over the course of the computation, and our goal is to bound the {\tmem{global error}} $\delta_n = \tilde{c}_n - c_n$.

 We assume that each arithmetic operation produces an error bounded by a fixed quantity~$u$.
-(This model is similar to fixed-point arithmetic, except that we ignore the fact that some fixed-point operations are exact in order to make the analysis more interesting.)
+(This model is similar to fixed-point arithmetic, but our example is simplified to the point of being completely unrealistic: in an actual fixed-point implementation, since the coefficients on the right-hand side of~\eqref{eq:toy exact} are integers, this formula involves no rounding error at all.)
 Thus, we have

 for all $n \geqslant 0$.
-We will also assume $| \delta_0 | \leqslant u$.
+We will also assume $\abs{\delta_0} \leqslant u$.
 Subtracting \eqref{eq:toy exact} from \eqref{eq:toy fxp} yields

 with $\delta_{- 1} = 0$.